Bytes

 1 minute read Published:

 I finally finished what I had wanted to do several years ago when I first read about jekyll, a ruby static site generator created by Tom Preston-Werner (Cofounder of GitHub).
 The delay was mainly from just not using my site, but then I realized that was probably because it was such a pain to post something on my old WordPress site.
-So here it is with a new design and no comments.

 Exporting Data From MongoHQ